whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Adderall and Depression.md

 * * *

-## **Conclusion: Should you use Adderall for depression?**
+## **Conclusion: Should You Use Adderall for depression?**

 The short answer to this question is “no”.

 That is, not unless you have been instructed to take a specific dose of Adderall to help treat your depression.

-While some individual cases of depression and anxiety can be managed with Adderall or other stimulants, the vast majority of people will find that Adderall makes their depression and anxiety _significantly worse._
+While some individual cases of depression and anxiety can be managed with Adderall or other stimulants, the vast majority of people will find that Adderall makes their depression and anxiety *significantly worse.*

 **If you’re struggling with symptoms of depression, such as lethargy, lack of motivation, low mood, fatigue and anxiety, it is best to avoid synthetic, prescription medications like Adderall unless you have been told to take them by a medical professional.**